GudaLab/VST-DAVis/README.md

 - Familiarizing users with the tool's analysis workflow.
 - Testing the application in different input formats.

 Users can download these datasets directly from the provided links and use them to explore VST-DAVis.
-The dataset downloaded from NCBI because the file structure and naming convention did not match the expected Space Ranger output format, which is required by our application
+The dataset downloaded from NCBI, the file structure and naming convention did not match the expected Space Ranger output format, which is required by our application

-We have also included example datasets in both supported formats to guide users:
+So We have also included example datasets in both supported formats to guide users:
 - H5 + Spatial folder format [P1_ON1_A.zip](https://github.com/GudaLab/VST-DAVis/blob/main/www/example_files/P1_ON1_A.zip)
 - Space Ranger Matrix, Feature, Barcode, and Spatial image files format [control_e14_3.zip](https://github.com/GudaLab/VST-DAVis/blob/main/www/example_files/control_e14_3.zip)